Crawling in Rogue's dungeons with (partitioned) A3C: INTRODUCTION

 Currently, we are merely focusing on exploring the maze: as explained in Section~\ref{sec:rogueinabox-refactor} monsters and traps may be easily disabled in the game.

-The dungeon consists of 26 floors (configurable) and each floor consists of up to 9 rooms of varying dimension and location, randomly connected through non linear corridors, and small mazes.
+The dungeon consists of 26 floors (configurable) and each floor consists of up to 9 rooms of varying size and location, randomly connected through non linear corridors, and small mazes.
 To reach a new floor the agent needs to find and to go down the stairs, whose position is likely hidden from sight, located in a yet unexplored room and in a different spot at each new level.
 Finding and taking the stairs are the main ingredients governing the agent movement: the only differences between the first floors and the subsequent ones are related to the frequency of meeting enemies, dark rooms, mazes or hidden doors.
 As a consequence, we organized the training process on the base of a single level, terminating the episode as soon as the rogue takes the stairs.
 In the rest of the work, when we talk about the {\em performance} of an agent, we refer to the probability that it correctly completes a {\em single} level, finding and taking the stairs within a maximum of 500 moves\footnote{For a good agent, in average, little more than one hundred move are typically enough.}.
-The performance is measured on a set of 200 consecutive (i.e. random) games.
+The performance is measured on a set of 200 consecutive (i.e. random) games and we show a comparison with previous work in table \ref{tab:first-comparison}.
+The results are not conclusive, partly because the approaches rely on vastly different models.

-To have a first term of comparison, the performance of a completely random agent is around $7\%$\footnote{The mobility resulting from brownian motion is always impressive.}.
-The performance of the agent presented in \cite{RogueinaboxA}, based on DQN, was about $23\%$.
-The agent discussed in this work attains the remarkable performance of $98\%$.